Mr-Turtle12/Iot-Binantor/README.md

 This repository is for my IoT device using ESP32 for university.

 Has three folder:
-    BinESP32Script (This script connects to the Ibeacon and will send it's location to the pal esp) PalESP32Script (This script takes in if it's bin day and check what's location the bins are in, and display a sad face and makes nose if in the wrong place)
+ - BinESP32Script (This script connects to the Ibeacon and will send it's location to the pal esp)
-    WebscrappingBinDayAPI (This should be run on a computer and will run the webscrapping API for the Pal to find out what day it is)
+ - PalESP32Script (This script takes in if it's bin day and check what's location the bins are in, and display a sad face and makes nose if in the wrong place)

-There will be two ESP32 controllers, with an API running on a different computer, for example, my laptop, due to the need for more power for web scraping.
+ - WebscrappingBinDayAPI (This should be run on a computer and will run the webscrapping API for the Pal to find out what day it is)

 To run: